mtrimpe/authzen/api/authorization-api-1_0.md

   }
 }
 ~~~
-{: #action-example title="Example Action with properties for extending a book loan."}
+{: #action-extend-loan-example title="Example Action with properties for extending a book loan."}

 ## Context {#context}
 The Context is the environment or context of the access evaluation request.